unional/typescript-blackbook/pages/default/modules.md

   What it means is that they are not the same if the module export a function.
   `import * as x from 'x'` creates an immutable namespace object and it does not work when the package exports a function (`module.exports = [function]`).

   > Why?
-The current interop between CommonJS and ES2015 Module is not consistant across configuration.
+The current interop between CommonJS and ES2015 Module is not consistent across configuration.
   > Using interop today could cause a systematic issue.
   > Avoid it at all cost.
   > Educate your team to learn about the differences and do the right thing.